What Are Long-Tail Keywords? A Guide to Finding Low-Competition Phrases

 How to Find Long-Tail Keywords for Free

-You don't need expensive tools to get started.
+You don't need expensive tools to start your keyword research for blogs.

 -

 Google Autocomplete: Go to Google and start typing a broad topic.
-See the suggestions that pop up in the search bar.
+See the suggestions that pop up.
 These are things people are actually searching for.

 - Example: Type "how to start a newsletter" and see suggestions like "...for free," "...on Substack," "...and make money."